 - Frost Realty Company, LLC-Mr. Adler is a 51% owner and the President of Frost Realty Company, LLC, a company that owns real property in Newark, New Jersey.
 In connection with the acquisition of the Adler Tanks business, Adler Tanks entered into a five-year lease agreement with Frost Realty Company, LLC pursuant to which it leased a portion of the Newark, New Jersey property at a base annual rent of \$48,000 payable monthly in advance in equal installments of \$4,000.
-Adler Tanks has the option to extend the term under this lease for an additional five years at a base annual rent of \$55,200 payable monthly in equal installments of \$4,600. - Jaws Realty, LLC-Mr. Adler is a 50% owner and the President of Jaws Realty, LLC, a company that owns real property in Deer Park, Texas.
+Adler Tanks has the option to extend the term under this lease for an additional five years at a base annual rent of \$55,200 payable monthly in equal installments of \$4,600.
+In March 2011, Adler Tanks purchased a separate property in South Plainfield, New Jersey to allow for expansion of its New Jersey regional operations.
+It is anticipated that once this property is fully occupied, the lease with Frost Realty Company, LLC will be terminated. - Jaws Realty, LLC-Mr. Adler is a 50% owner and the President of Jaws Realty, LLC, a company that owns real property in Deer Park, Texas.
 Mr. Adler's wife owns the remaining 50% of Jaws Realty, LLC.
 In connection with the acquisition of the Adler Tanks business, Adler Tanks entered into a five-year lease agreement with Jaws Realty, LLC pursuant to which it leased a portion of the Deer Park, Texas property at a base annual rent of \$144,000 payable monthly in advance in equal installments of \$12,000 (subject to increase to \$280,000 per year upon the completion by Jaws Realty, LLC of certain renovations to such property).
 Adler Tanks has the option to extend the term under this lease for an additional five years at a base annual rent of \$322,000 payable monthly in equal installments of \$26,833.
-Adler Tanks has a right of first refusal to acquire Jaws Realty, LLC's interest in the premises during the term of the lease. - Sabre Manufacturing, LLC-Mr. Adler is the 100% owner and the President of Sabre Manufacturing, LLC, a company that manufactures, sells and services containment frac tanks and other equipment.
-Prior to the acquisition of Adler Tanks, Sabre Manufacturing, LLC sold tanks to Former Adler Tanks from time to time.
-Since the acquisition of Adler Tanks, Adler Tanks has purchased tanks from Sabre Manufacturing, LLC, but has no obligation to do so in the future.
-Sabre Manufacturing, LLC continues to sell tanks to end users of Adler Tanks, and also to gas and oilfield service companies. - Tire Solutions, LLC-Mr. Adler is a 50% owner of Tire Solutions, LLC, a company that supplies and services tires.
-Prior to the acquisition of Adler Tanks, Tire Solutions, LLC sold tires to Former Adler Tanks from time to time.
-Since the acquisition of Adler Tanks, Adler Tanks has purchased tires from Tire Solutions, LLC but has no obligation to do so in the future. - Adler Industrial Services, Inc.-Adler Industrial Services, Inc. supplies roof cleaning and vacuuming services.
-Adler Industrial Services, Inc. currently leases tanks from the Adler Tanks business but has no obligation to do so in the future.
+Adler Tanks also has a right of first refusal to acquire Jaws Realty, LLC's interest in the premises during the term of the lease.
+In December 2010, Adler Tanks purchased Jaws Realty, LLC's interest in the Deer Park, Texas property for \$2,650,000 and the associated lease was terminated concurrent with the closing.